Cintiq 13HD Review: quality tablet gives you choice of pen or multitouch too

 6D Art Pen

-The 6D art pen is great for painting.
+The 6D art pen with its chisel tip is great for painting.
 It’s compatible with other Cintiqs and the Intuos Pro 4 and Intuos Pro 5.
-It’s a chisel-shaped pen tip.
 You choose whether you want plastic or felt.
 You can rotate the barrel 360 degrees while drawing for interesting designs.
 It includes both hard plastic and felt nibs.
 I use the felt tip to mix colors and get painterly effects.

 Read our review of a Yiynova tablet monitor.